mfwolffe/mfwolffe/README.md

 ### [Coding is Political.](https://ehmatthes.github.io/pcc_2e/)[^1]

 #### I write code that _saves me time_ in my quotidian
-_e.g.,_ and wholeheartedly **not** _i.e.[^1]_, as a mathematics tutor, manual trigonometry to check student work is annoying.
+_e.g.,_ and wholeheartedly **not**, _i.e.[^1]_, as a mathematics tutor, manual trigonometry to check student work is annoying.
 Unless you've had to manually adjust quadrants hundreds of times in the last 3 years after pulling an arctangent, don't @ me.
 If you have, I would hope this could make your life easier too:  https://protract.ing
 ^ don't get it twisted; I made that site as a first 'learners site' with somewhat involved `scripting things` going on; and it is literally a tool to save *me and only me time*.
 If it helps someone else somewhere sometime that's great but I can't be bothered to check in.
+Basically I mean to say the site is really ugly and is not responsive or reactive or stateful or any buzzword-salad-nonsense.

-#### I believe code is _Craft_; the desktop workstation an atelier; not a newfnagled teletype[^1]
+### I agree that code is _Craft_; the desktop workstation an atelier; not a newfnagled teletype[^1]
 ##### and I do not claim credit for that conception, right? *It was, once upon a time, a movement*.
 I learned of it by starting to explore the works of sociologist Richard Sennet.